Redesdale, Victoria: Redesdale bridge

 Redesdale is on the opposite bank of the Campaspe River to the town of Mia Mia.
 The towns are connected by the heritage listed Redesdale bridge, one of the oldest iron lattice-truss bridges in Victoria.
 The trusses were originally imported in 1859 for a bridge crossing the Yarra River in suburban Hawthorn.
 The ship bringing the trusses to Melbourne, the Herald of the Morning, caught fire and was towed to the shore in Hobsons Bay, becoming a total wreck.
 As a result, the building of Hawthorn Bridge, connecting Richmond and Hawthorn, was delayed for a couple of years while new trusses shipped out to Australia.

 The original trusses were salvaged from the wreck of Herald of the Morning, but had been damaged by the fire.
 Almost a decade later, they were used for the Redesdale-Mia Mia Bridge.
 It was constructed on site in 1868 with a divided-lane through-truss design, created specifically for the difficult river crossing and unique in Victoria.

 Railway

 Redesdale was once the terminus of a branch line railway which connected with the Melbourne – Murray River Railway at Redesdale Junction, between Kyneton and Malmsbury.
 Other stations along the branch were Edgecombe, Green Hill, East Metcalfe, Emberton and Barfold.
 The Redesdale line was opened on 15 January 1891 and closed on 29 June 1954.
 The tracks and stations have since been removed.

 Other

 Redesdale has a primary school, a petrol station/general store, a hall, an historic bluestone pub/tavern and a recreation reserve.

-Australia's worst aircraft disaster, the 1945 Australian National Airways Stinson crash, in which 10 people were killed, occurred 2 mi east of town.
+One of Australia's worst aircraft disasters, the 1945 Australian National Airways Stinson crash, in which 10 people were killed, occurred 2 mi east of town.